Defect Detection with Lookout for Vision

-Visual inspection is a key aspect of maintaining quality of production.
-It's used throughout the manufacturing domains to decrease the amount of defective parts and increase the overall yield of any process.
-On the other hand, visual inspection is difficult to implement while staying lean, since the costs for dedicated human inspection resources are high.
-Manual visual inspection is also a high-churn operation, since it's very repetitive and can be visually challenging.
+Visual inspection is a key aspect of maintaining quality of production, but is difficult to implement while staying lean, since the costs for dedicated human inspection resources are high.
+Manual visual inspection is also a high-churn operation; it's very repetitive and can be visually challenging.

-To that end, automatic visual inspection with cameras and machine learning was created and completely changed the tune.
-Visual inspection algorithms based on machine learning have advanced to the point where they surpass human performance, in both time and accuracy.
+Automatic visual inspection with cameras and machine learning completely change the tune.
+Visual inspection algorithms based on machine learning have advanced to the point where they surpass human performance, both in time and accuracy.

 Using Tulip you can implement automatic visual inspection by connecting your Vision camera outputs to a first-in-class visual anomaly detection cloud service.
 Amazon's Lookout for Vision is one such service, which offers a powerful algorithm at a simple REST API endpoint that can be easily integrated to Tulip.

 In this article we show you how to set things up quickly on AWS with Cloud Formation as well as within Tulip with a pre-bundled Library App.
-You can get started with machine learning based visual inspection on your shop floor within minutes, and start automating your processes to reduce manual workload.
 See the following video for a live tutorial on this process.

 Before beginning this process, please make sure that you have the following resources available: